purescript-isomers/purescript-isomers/README.md

 type RealWorldApi req res = RequestCodec (Variant req) /\ { | res }
 ```

 What we have above is a codec which encodes / decodes requests into a `Variant` on the first position of our tuple.
 The `{ | res }` type represents a record of response codecs which we use to turn results into a `HTTPResponse`s.
 In this record we have codecs which should be used to encode / decode responses for particular requests.
-We are able to pick appropriate response codec or handler on the server based on the label included in the `Variant` label from the request.
+We are able to pick appropriate response codec or handler on the server using the label included in the `Variant` from the request.
 These labels don't carry any HTTP semantic meaning by themselves - they are only a dispatch layer.
 On the application layer you work with data directly and use these labels / paths only to pick endpoints which you want to use or to create URLs.

 So the simple client can be sketched as: